f47iw4/f47iw4/README.md

 Hi there 👋
+Here you can find:
+-- Projects I'm currently working on.
+-- Finished projects and colaborations.
+-- Some exercises and homework I did while learning.

 🌱 you can take a look at my LinkedIn or ask me anything, feel free to contact and thanks for passing by ~ ✨🌱